THREE STUNNING SHOWHOMES NOW OPEN

 The first phase of the scheme will see the development of 327 two, three and four bedroom homes providing a mix of house types that are ideal for first time buyers, families and professionals.

-With the town centre less than a five minute walk, entrance to the development is off Haughton Road near the main railway station and beside Darlington College and Teesside University.
+The town centre is less than a five minute walk and the entrance to the development is off Haughton Road near the main railway station and beside Darlington College and Teesside University.

 - Three Fantastic Show Homes Now Open